[HISTORY: Adopted by the Village Board of the Village of Balsam Lake as indicated in article histories. Amendments noted where applicable.]

 [Adopted 11-5-1990 as Ch.
 4 of the 1990 Code]

 The Police Department of the Village shall consist of the Chief of Police and such other police officers as the Village Board may prescribe from time to time by ordinance or resolution.

-Police officers other than the Chief shall be selected by the Chief, subject to approval of the Village Board.
-The Chief shall have full authority to demote, suspend temporarily or remove from the force any officer of the Department, subject to the right of such officer to appeal to the Village Board for reinstatement.
+Police officers other than the Chief shall be selected by the Chief, subject to approval of the Balsam Lake-Centuria Joint Board of Police Commissioners.
+The Chief shall have full authority to demote, suspend temporarily or remove from the force any officer of the Department, subject to the right of such officer to appeal to the Balsam Lake-Centuria Joint Board of Police Commissioners for reinstatement.

 The Chief of Police and all policemen of the Village shall possess the powers, enjoy the privileges and be subject to the liabilities conferred and imposed by law on Village marshals and constables.
 Every member of the Police Department shall have full power and authority and it shall be his duty to:

 Arrest with or without process all persons in the Village found engaged in any disturbance of the peace, violating any law or ordinance of the state or Village or aiding or abetting in such violation, take all such persons in charge and confine them and within a reasonable time bring them before the appropriate court to be dealt with according to law.

 Familiarize himself with the ordinances of the Village and attend to the enforcement of such ordinances by all lawful means.

 Help prevent crimes, misdemeanors and violations of Village ordinances and protect the health, safety, public peace and order of the Village and its inhabitants.